pyocd/pyOCD/docs/options.md

 <td>str</td>
 <td><i>See description</i></td>
 <td>
-Relative path to a YAML config file that lets you specify user options either globally or per probe.
+Relative path to a YAML config file that lets you specify session options either globally or per probe.
 The format of the file is documented above.
 The default is a <tt>pyocd.yaml</tt> or <tt>pyocd.yml</tt> file in the working directory.
 </td></tr>